Share this website:

 For Spanish click here/Para leer una versión en español, pulse aquí

-Active as a performer, teacher, adjudicator and scholar, Dr. Ricardo de la Torre has appeared in concert venues in Mexico, the United States, Canada, Spain, Austria and France; including performances at the International Festival of Spanish Keyboard Music “Diego Fernández” in Almería, Viernes de Musikeon in Valencia, Spain, Foro Internacional de Música Nueva "Manuel Enríquez" in Mexico and the Winter Concert Series of the Estes Park Music Festival in Colorado.
+Active as a performer, teacher, adjudicator, scholar, and curator, Dr. Ricardo de la Torre has appeared in concert venues in Mexico, the United States, Canada, Spain, Austria and France; including performances at the International Festival of Spanish Keyboard Music “Diego Fernández” in Almería, Viernes de Musikeon in Valencia, Spain, Foro Internacional de Música Nueva "Manuel Enríquez" in Mexico, Classical Concerts at the Croker Art Museum in Sacramento, California, and the Winter Concert Series of the Estes Park Music Festival in Colorado.

-As a soloist he has performed with the Aguascalientes Symphony Orchestra in Mexico and also in Bloomington at Indiana University, collaborating with conductors Román Revueltas and Fawzi Haimor, respectively.
-Some of his performances have been broadcast on Mexico City's classical music radio station Opus 94 and he has recorded for Indiana University's Latin American Music Center.
+As a soloist he has performed with the Aguascalientes Symphony Orchestra in Mexico, the Ballard Civic Orchestra in Seattle, the Bainbridge Island Symphony Orchestra, and also in Bloomington at Indiana University, collaborating with conductors Román Revueltas, Paula Madrigal, Jeffrey Bell-Hanson, and Fawzi Haimor, respectively.
+Some of his performances have been broadcast on Mexico City's classical music radio station Opus 94 and Seattle's Classical KING 98.1.

 Ricardo has been a finalist and prize winner of several competitions in Mexico and the U.S. and has held grants and scholarships from different cultural and government institutions.
 He was awarded the second prize at the Eleventh Annual Competition in the Performance of Music from Spain and Latin America, sponsored by Indiana University's Latin American Music Center and the Office of Education of the Embassy of Spain (2008).
 The recordings he made for the Latin American Music Center as the result of this competition were included in the two-CD collection "Piano de Pampa y Jungla", produced by the LAMC.
 This recording received high praise from Fanfare magazine and Ricardo's performance of Ponce's Prelude and Fugue on a Theme by Handel was described as doing "the piece full justice, projecting an almost Busoni-like ruggedness, and providing one of the highlights of the set."